marifse/community_ibm_iks_ansible_collection/docs/ibm_container_monitoring_config_discover.rst

-ibm.container_monitoring_config_create module -- Discover config monitoring instance to an IBM Kubernetes Cluster
+ibm.container_monitoring_config_discover module -- Discover config monitoring instance to an IBM Kubernetes Cluster
 ======================================================================================================================

 Note

 This module is part of the ibm collection (version 1.0.0).

 To install it, use: ansible-galaxy collection install ibm.
-You need further requirements to be able to use this module, see :ref:`Requirements <ansible_collections.ibm.ibm_container_monitoring_config_create_module_requirements>` for details.
+You need further requirements to be able to use this module, see :ref:`Requirements <ansible_collections.ibm.ibm_container_monitoring_config_discover_module_requirements>` for details.

 To use it in a playbook, specify: :code:`ibm.container_monitoring_config_create`.